 Radiation Laboratory (RADLAB)

-The RADLAB manages academic programs and conducts research on all aspects of applied EM, including microwave and millimeter-wave circuits, MEMS circuits, antennas, wave propagation, wireless applications, computational EM, microwave remote sensing, plasma electrodynamics, and EM metamaterials.
+The RADLAB manages academic programs and conducts research on all aspects of applied EM, including MW and MMW circuits, MEMS circuits, antennas, wave propagation, wireless applications, computational EM, microwave remote sensing, plasma electrodynamics, and EM metamaterials.

 Learn more about the RADLAB >